keith-dev/openbsd/src/distrib/powerpc/ramdisk/install.md

 		echo "You may keep your current setup if you want to be able to use any" echo "already loaded OS.
 However you will be asked to prepare an empty" echo "partition for OpenBSD later.
-There must also be at least ~0.5Mb free space" echo "in the boot partition to hold the OpenBSD kernel boot." echo
+There must also be at least ~0.5Mb free space" echo "in the boot partition to hold the OpenBSD bootloader." echo
 		echo "Also note that the boot partition must be included as partition" echo "'i' in the OpenBSD disklabel."